jonurce/FTS_Calibration/README.md

 However, I did not find the code for performing the calibration in the original code, so I created this project for doing so, using Python without ROS.

+# Calibration approach 0: Using another calibrated FTS (failed)
+For this approach, a SensONE FTS (https://www.botasys.com/force-torque-sensors/sensone) was used for computing the estimated wrench, using part of the code from https://gitlab.com/botasys/python_interface (check dependencies there).

+The main reason for this approach to fail is that there was a **noticeable jump in wrench values for every time the code was run**.

+The python script and the collected data showing the jumps is available in:
+├──Datasets
+│    └──0_SensOne_jumps
+│        ├──x-axis
+│        ├──y-axis
+│        └──z-axis
+└──0_get_data_sensONE.py

+# Calibration approach 1: Known mass and orientation
-# Python scripts
+## Python scripts
 Each Python script has an explanation of what it does at the top of the file.
-They are chronologically ordered from 0 to 5:
+They are chronologically ordered from 1 to 5:
-├──0_get_data_sensONE.py

 ├──1_get_data_centered_mass.py
 ├──1_get_data_offcentered_mass.py
 ├──2_merge_data.py